Toyama Prefecture’s Unique Flagship Black Ramen

 Ramen no Shoryu

 Here is a popular shop in the city of Takaoka.
 They serve a few different ramen and one of them is the Toyama black ramen.
-It is a highly rated and the jet-black ramen gets the customers intrigued.
-The noodles are home-made and the soup is made with chicken and pork bones.
-The main ingredient, the soy sauce, is made of two soy sauces, Noda soy sauce and Ono soy sauce.
+The highly-rated Daiki restaurant intrigues customers with its jet-black ramen.
+They make the noodles in-house and prepare the soup with chicken and pork bones.
+The main ingredient, a blend of Noda and Ono soy sauces, gives the dish its unique flavor.
 Its addicting taste brings the customers back for more.

 Ramen Makotoya